Main page Site news

 Colored bars on the chart

-• Green bars – update upper highs and upper lows
+• Green bars — update upper highs and lows.

-• Red bars – update lower highs and lower lows
+• Red bars — update lower highs and lows.

 one-bar Gann swings

-Swings appear in order - one from above, the next from below, then again from above, etc. Connecting these dots we get the following:
+Swings appear in succession — one from above, the next from below, and so on.
+Connecting these points creates a swing line:

 one-bar swings - Manhattan chart